apodobytko/nosetests-json-extended-parallel/README.rst

 nosetests-json-extended-parallel
 =======================

-I forked the original project because I need the bug fix for multiprocessing test. and I do not have privilege from original repo to create new branch/pull.
+I forked the original project because I need the bug fix for multiprocessing test. (no permission to create new branch from original project)

 .. _original_project: https://github.com/thschenk/nosetests-json-extended